Submit a paper

 • Projection screen;

 The operating system for session computers is Microsoft Windows 8.
 The available software is Microsoft Office 10 (or newer) that includes Word, Excel, PowerPoint, Adobe Acrobat Reader, and Windows Media Player.
 Therefore, all presentations must be compatible with these packages.
-We suggest you to upload your presentation on a USB memory stick or CD-ROM better than connecting your laptop.
+We suggest you to upload your presentation on a USB memory stick better than connecting your laptop.